layumi/2015_Neural_Machine_Translation/Readme.md

 This code implements GRU for training/sampling from word-level language models.
 The model learns to translation english to france in a sequence.

 This code was originally based on Oxford University Machine Learning class [practical 6](https://github.com/oxford-cs-ml-2015/practical6), which is in turn based on [learning to execute](https://github.com/wojciechz/learning_to_execute) code from Wojciech Zaremba.
-Chunks of it were also developed in collaboration with my labmate [Justin Johnson](https://github.com/jcjohnson/).

 ### Training